Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

-We evaluate SeMem's result and scalability after CL over all the training data of Newscrawl-20H1.
-We conduct extensive experiments in both language modeling and downstream tasks, and compare SeMem with the following baselines: \begin{itemize} \item Full memorization (FullMem): Conventional memorization policy in semiparametric LMs that memorizes every token in the training set. \item Random memorization (RandMem): Randomly memorizing $60\%$ of training data.
-We conduct three runs with different random seeds and choose the best performing one as the baseline. \end{itemize}
+After CL, we conducted extensive experiments in both language modeling and downstream tasks to estimate MoNIM's performance and scalability.
+MoNIM is compared with the following baselines: \begin{itemize}[leftmargin=0.2in] \item Full memorization (\textit{FullMem}): Conventional memorization policy that memorizes every token in the training set. \item Random memorization (\textit{RandMem}): Randomly memorize data equal to MoNIM's initial MemRate (60\%).
+We conduct three runs with random seeds and choose the best as the baseline. \end{itemize}

-We use the news articles during December 2019 in the News crawl as pilot streaming data to estimate an appropriate memorization threshold $\delta$ for SeMem.
-We find when $\delta=-1.5$, SeMem can achieve comparable performance to FullMem with around 60\% memory in the pilot data.
-Therefore, we set $\delta=-1.5$ in our following experiments.
-The NN calibrator is trained on a small subset of our Newscrawl-20H1 validation set, which contains only 1,800 articles.